New York City · Updated May 24, 2026

 Wire, Visa, Mastercard, USDT-TRC20, Capitalist

-Best for: Push-format-first campaigns across iGaming, dating, nutra
+Best for: Push-format-first campaigns across iGaming, dating, nutra; finance offers with a strong push hook

-Not for: Pure popunder buyers — use Adsterra or adsy.tech instead
+Not for: Pure popunder buyers — use PropellerAds, Adsterra, or adsy.tech instead

-RichAds owns push the way PropellerAds owns popunder, possibly more so — their 63 push-format blog pages are the largest content footprint of any competitor in the format.
-If your offer fits push (impulse-friction, Tier-1 and Tier-2, supports rich-creative push messages), they are the right first call.
-Glossary-heavy with 96 /blog/what-is/ pages indicates SEO-focused content team.
+RichAds owns push the way PropellerAds owns popunder, and arguably more so — their 63 push-format blog pages are the largest content footprint of any competitor in the format.
+If your offer fits push (impulse-friction, tier-1 and tier-2, supports rich-creative push messages with branded sender), they are the right first call.

 5